QUaServer/QUaServer/README.md

 * Create its own *Certificate Revocation List (CRL)*.

 Keys can be created and transformed into various formats.
-Ultimately, most OPCUA applications make use of the [DER format](https://wiki.openssl.org/index.php/DER).
+Ultimately, most OPC UA applications make use of the [DER format](https://wiki.openssl.org/index.php/DER).

 ```bash
 # Create directory to store CA's files